Beverley's

-Beverley's was a Jamaican record label (1961–1971) owned by the Chinese Jamaican record producer Leslie Kong.
+Beverley's was a Jamaican record label active between 1961 and 1971, owned by the record producer Leslie Kong.
 Beverley's was essential to the development of ska and rocksteady into reggae.
 The label launched the careers of Jimmy Cliff and Bob Marley, having released Cliff's first recording "Dearest Beverley" in 1961 and Marley's early singles "Judge Not" and "One Cup of Coffee" in 1962.

 History

-The Beverley's ice-cream parlour/record shop at 135 Orange Street in Kingston was run by the Chinese-Jamaican Kong family, one of whom, Leslie Kong, started the Beverley's record label.
+The Beverley's ice-cream parlour/record shop at 135 Orange Street in Kingston, Jamaica, was run by the Chinese Jamaican Kong family, one of whom, Leslie Kong, started the Beverley's record label.
 Kong launched the label in 1961 after Jimmy Cliff auditioned the song "Dearest Beverley" at the shop, the first release on the label being Cliff's "Hurricane Hattie", with "Dearest Beverley" on the b-side.
 Prior to this, Beverley's was a restaurant and records shop owned by Leslie Kong and his brothers, Fats and Cecil and never had produced records.
 Kong had no experience of record production but had the finances to employ the cream of Jamaica's musical talent.
 The association with Cliff continued, including the "Miss Jamaica" single, and Cliff's debut self-titled album.